-A worker is entitled to receive workers’ compensation benefits as long as all; parameters have been met.
+A worker is entitled to receive workers’ compensation benefits as long as their injury is considered a compensable work injury.
 Of course, the kind of benefit a worker will get will differ based on the type of disability.

 Generally, there are four types of disabilities in Florida that include:

 In Florida, TTD benefits are available to a worker who cannot temporarily return to work due to their injuries.
 Temporary total disability benefits come with a 7-day grace or waiting period.
 This means the worker will not be paid for the first 7 days not unless the injury lasts more than 21 days.
 TTD benefits are awarded up to a maximum of 104 weeks or until when maximum medical improvement is reached.

 Temporary Partial Disability Benefits (TPD)

 In Florida, TPD benefit is awarded to workers who can return to work but with medical restrictions and earn less than 80% of what they did before the injury.
 It is important to note that temporary partial disability benefits will be paid at 80% of the difference between the previous and current wages.

 PPD is awarded when the injury has a permanent impairment.
 As such, the doctor will assign the injury an impairment rating.
 The rating is provided in percentage, and that percentage will be used to calculate the amount of benefit a person qualifies to receive.
 However, it is important to remember that the impairment benefit will be paid at 75% of the worker’s temporary total disability rate.